-- 1. Review with management and the independent auditors prior to public dissemination the corporation's annual audited financial statements and quarterly financial statements, including the corporation's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," any comments or recommendations of the independent auditor and any reports of the independent auditor with respect to interim financial reviews as required by Statement on Auditing Standards No. 100 (any and all references to "Statements on Auditing Standards" or "Independent Standards Board" in this Charter shall include any amendments or supplements to such applicable standards). - Discuss with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61 and Statement on Auditing Standards No. 90, relating to the conduct of the audit performed.
+- 1. Review with management and the independent auditors prior to public dissemination the corporation's annual audited financial statements and quarterly financial statements, including the corporation's disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations," any comments or recommendations of the independent auditor and any reports of the independent auditor with respect to interim financial reviews as required by Statement on Auditing Standards No. 100 (any and all references to "Statements on Auditing Standards" or "Independent Standards Board" in this Charter shall include any amendments or supplements to such applicable standards). - Discuss matters required to be discussed with the independent auditors, including Statement on Auditing Standards No. 61 and Statement on Auditing Standards No. 90, relating to the conduct of the audit performed.

-- 3. Review and discuss with management prior to dissemination: (i) the corporation's earnings press releases (paying particular attention to the use of any non-GAAP financial measures) and (ii) financial information and earnings guidance, if any, to be provided to analysts and rating agencies.
-The Committee's discussion in this regard may be general in nature (i.e., discussion of the types of information to be disclosed and the type of presentation to be made) and may be together with the full Board of Directors. - 4.
+- 3. Review and discuss with management prior to dissemination: (i) the corporation's earnings press releases (paying particular attention to the use of any non-GAAP financial measures) and (ii) financial information and earnings guidance, if any, to be provided to analysts and rating agencies. - 4.
 Review the corporation's disclosure controls and procedures and internal control over financial reporting.
 The review of internal control over financial reporting shall include whether there are any significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting which are reasonably likely to affect the corporation's ability to record, process, summarize and report financial information and any fraud involving management or other employees with a significant role in internal control over financial reporting. - 5.
-Review responsiveness to cybersecurity threats and issues, including (i) disclosure requirements in evaluating cybersecurity risks and incidents, (ii) establishing, monitoring and reviewing disclosure controls and procedures to ensure proper disclosure of cybersecurity issues and (iii) implementing policies and procedures that prevent insider trading on, and selective disclosure of, material non-public information related to cybersecurity risks and incidents.
+Discuss with the corporation's General Counsel legal matters that may have a material impact on the corporation's financial statements or compliance policies.